 Ada is an award-winning food entrepreneur and investor.

-From 2012 to 2015, Ada was hired by the Tony Elumelu Foundation to serve as the Senior Investment Adviser to Dr. Akinwumi Adesina, Nigeria’s former Minister of Agriculture and Rural Development.
-In this role, she was responsible for advising the Minister on all agribusiness and food investment-related activities involving private sector investors, and led investment policy and financing initiatives including the development and launch of the $96mn Fund for Agricultural Financing in Nigeria (FAFIN), an innovative private equity fund focused on investing in small and medium-sized agribusiness processing companies in Nigeria.
-She was also a lead in the launch of the Youth Employment in Agriculture Program (YEAP) that supported the rise of a new cadre of food-entrepreneurs in the country through training, mentorship and financing.
-In her final assignment, Ada played a lead role in the campaign team that successfully ushered in Dr. Adesina as the current president of the African Development Bank Group (AfDB).
+From 2012 to 2015, Ada served as the Senior Investment Adviser to Dr. Akinwumi Adesina, Nigeria’s former Minister of Agriculture and Rural Development.
+In this role, she led investment policy and financing initiatives including the development and launch of the $96mn Fund for Agricultural Financing in Nigeria (FAFIN), a ground-breaking private equity fund focused on investing in small and medium-sized agribusiness processing companies in Nigeria.
+She was also helped lead the launch of the Youth Employment in Agriculture Program (YEAP) that supported the rise of a new cadre of food-entrepreneurs in the country through training, mentorship and financing.

 Prior to this, she was Vice President at Kuramo Capital, a New York-based private equity firm, and from 2005 to 2009 was a Senior Investment Officer at the African Development Bank (AfDB).
 Ada also worked briefly with Actis, a multi-billion dollar Private Equity fund focused on emerging markets investing.
 She began her career as an Analyst at BNP Paribas investment bank, London.